Personalized PCA: Decoupling Shared and Unique Features: Numerical Experiments

 \subsubsection{Clustering based on local principal components}

-Apart from capturing the variance structure in the data, the learned local and global components can reveal high-level information about the clients inter-relatedness.
-Below we highlight an interesting application of \name in client clustering.
+Apart from capturing the variance structure in the data, the learned local and global components can reveal high-level information about the client's interrelatedness.
+Below we present an interesting application of \name in client clustering.

 An important question in federated and distributed learning is how to cluster clients based on some summary statistics from their data.
-This is usually done by exploiting some distance metrics over the estimated parameters or gradients \citep{clusterfl} from each client. \name can pose as an alternative approach for client clustering based on local PCs.
+This is usually done by exploiting some distance metrics over the estimated parameters or gradients \citep{clusterfl} from each client. \name can pose an alternative approach for client clustering based on local PCs.
+The intuition is that by focusing on local PCs, differences across clients are more explicit compared to the raw data.
 More specifically, when $r_{2,(1)}=\cdots=r_{2,(N)}=r_2$, one can calculate the subspace distance between client $i$ and $j$ $\rho_{i,j}$ defined as:

-If the column space of $\bm{V}_{(i)}$ and $\bm{V}_{(j)}$ are more similar, $\rho_{i,j}$ will be smaller.
+If the column space of $\hmatV_{(i)}$ and $\hmatV_{(j)}$ are more similar, $\rho_{i,j}$ will be smaller.

 The $\rho_{i,j}$'s measure the closeness of local subspaces, thus revealing a similarity structure among clients.
-They form an $N\times N$ matrix $\bm{\varrho}$.
-As such, a simple spectral clustering algorithm \citep{esl} on $\bm{\varrho}$ can be used to analyze the relations among different clients.
+They form an $N\times N$ matrix $\bm{\rho}$.
+As such, simple spectral clustering \citep{esl} on $\bm{\rho}$ can be used to analyze the relations among different clients.

 As an example, we generate clients from $10$ different client groups.
 Clients in one group have the same local PCs.
 Different groups have different local PCs.
 The data on clients within one group thus have a similar variance structure.
-We set $r_1 = 2$, $r_2=3$, and $d=15$ in this experiment.
-We apply \name on the dataset and calculate matrix $\bm{\varrho}$ with each communication round.
-Then we use multidimensional scaling (MDS) \citep{esl} and spectral clustering on $\bm{\varrho}$.
-Results are shown in Fig. \ref{fig:clientcluster}.
+We set $r_1 = 2$, $r_2=3$, and $d=15$.
+We apply \name and calculate the matrix $\bm{\rho}({\tau})$ with each communication round $\tau$.
+We omit the dependence $\bm{\rho}({\tau})$ on $\tau$ for simplicity.
+Then, we use multidimensional scaling (MDS) \citep{esl} and spectral clustering on $\bm{\rho}$.
+Results are shown in Figure \ref{fig:clientcluster}.

-As local PCs are randomly initialized, it is hard to find meaningful structures from initialization in Fig. \ref{subfig:clientclusterinitialization}.
-However, after only one communication round, the clustering structure emerges in Fig. \ref{subfig:clientclusteroneround}.
+Since local PCs are randomly initialized, it is hard to find meaningful structures from initialization in Figure \ref{subfig:clientclusterinitialization}.
+However, after only one communication round, the true structure emerges in Figure \ref{subfig:clientclusteroneround}.
 After 30 communication rounds, clients can be effectively clustered based on their learned local PCs.